-Students may pursue topics outside the department's standard curriculum by completing an individual study or honors thesis.
-Such work may build on courses a student has already taken, may relate to research in a faculty member's area of specialization, or may connect to a project for one of the College's certificate programs.
+Students of mathematics may pursue topics outside the department's standard curriculum by completing an individual study or honors thesis.
+Such work may build on courses a student has already taken, may relate to research in a faculty member's area of specialization, or may connect to a project for one of the College's five centers for interdisciplinary scholarship.

 There are three principal formats for doing independent work in mathematics:

 Honors Study: MAT 497-498.
 A year-long course for seniors intending to write an honors thesis on a special topic or on original research.
 Students wishing to pursue honors study must have maintained a grade point average of at least 3.5 in all courses for the major and must submit an application to the department by the end of the junior year.